pkulchenko/ZeroBraneStudio/doc-installation.md

 ## Linux

-The installation using the setup script requires administrative privileges.
+The installation using the setup script requires **administrative privileges**.
 If you want to install the IDE into a user directory, use the second or third option.

 If you are using a server version of Ubuntu, you may need to run `sudo apt-get install libgtk2.0-0 xdg-utils`.